 I like to toss shrimp in honey and red pepper flakes.
 The combination of sweet and spicy, along with pasta and a cold glass of wine are perfect on a hot summer day.

 Baked white fish, like cod, halibut or tilapia, are delicious topped with fresh herbs and lemons.
+Garlic scallops, served with a light corn and tomato relish, is refreshing on a hot and steamy summer night.
 This dish brings me right back to my time in Sicily!

 How to Pair Italian White Wine with Seafood

-Scallops, when seared, melt in your mouth.
+Garlic scallops, when seared, melt in your mouth.
 I cook them in butter and garlic and place them on top of a relish made of corn and tomatoes.
 It’s so fresh and is the perfect summer meal.
-(RECIPE below!)

 When pairing your seafood with wine this summer, look for Italian white wines and pass on your usual bottle.
 Don’t be afraid to step outside your comfort zone because there are always new options for you to try.